TritonDataCenter/triton/README.md

 To report bugs or request features, submit issues here on GitHub, [joyent/sdc/issues](https://github.com/joyent/sdc/issues).
-If you're contributing code, make a pull request to the appropriate repositories (see [the repo overview](./docs/developer-guide/repos.md)).
+If you're contributing code, make pull requests to the appropriate repositories (see [the repo overview](./docs/developer-guide/repos.md)).
 If you're contributing something substantial, you should first contact developers on the [sdc-discuss mailing list](mailto:sdc-discuss@lists.smartdatacenter.org)